Thermodynamic-RAM Technology Stack: Abstract

 \section{Abstract}

-We introduce a technology stack or specification describing the multiple levels of abstraction and specialization needed to implement a neuromorphic processor based on the theory of AHaH Computing.
-This specific implementation is called Thermodynamic-RAM (kT-RAM).
-Bringing us closer to brain-like neural computation, kT-RAM will provide a general-purpose adaptive hardware resource to existing computing platforms enabling fast and low-power machine learning capabilities that are currently hampered by the separation of memory and processing.
-The motivation for defining the technology stack is two-fold.
-First, explaining kT-RAM is much easier if it is broken down into smaller, more manageable pieces.
-Secondly, groups interested in realizing kT-RAM can choose a level to contribute to that matches their interest and expertise.
-The levels of the Thermodynamic-RAM technology stack include the memristor, Knowm-Synapse, AHaH Node, kT-RAM, kT-RAM instruction set, sparse spike encoding, kT-RAM emulator, and SENSE Server.
+We introduce a technology stack or specification describing the multiple levels of abstraction and specialization needed to implement a neuromorphic processor (NPU) based on the previously-described concept of AHaH Computing and integrate it into today's digital computing systems.
+The general purpose NPU implementation described here is called Thermodynamic-RAM (kT-RAM) and is just one of many possible architectures, each with varying advantages and trade offs.
+Bringing us closer to brain-like neural computation, kT-RAM will provide a general-purpose adaptive hardware resource to existing computing platforms enabling fast and low-power machine learning capabilities that are currently hampered by the separation of memory and processing, a.k.a the von Neumann bottleneck.
+Because understanding such a processor based on non-traditional principles can be difficult, by presenting the various levels of the stack from the bottom up, layer by layer, explaining kT-RAM becomes a much easier task.
+The levels of the Thermodynamic-RAM technology stack include the memristor, synapse, AHaH node, kT-RAM, instruction set, sparse spike encoding, kT-RAM emulator, and SENSE server.